 Coverlets are functional and artistic woven materials generally used to cover a bed.
 Many weavers used intricate patterns and colored materials to create attractive and colorful textiles… Coverlet weaving was popular in Germany and Great Britain.
 German and British immigrants brought the technique with them to the United States.
 Most of the immigrant weavers settled in areas with a large population of immigrants of their ethnicity.
 This population formed a potential market for the weaver’s coverlets.
 Illinois became home to a number of coverlet weavers primarily during the 1850s.
 Many weavers produced coverlets during the winter months, while holding another occupation such as farming during the other seasons.

 Three of James Liggett’s children met and married their spouses in Henry County, Illinois.
 After living there five years, his oldest child, Lena, married John W. Gladwish.
 John was born in Hastings, Sussex County, England, on May 6, 1828.
 When he was seven years of age, John came to Hudson, Ohio, with his mother and stepfather.
 At Cleveland, Ohio, he learned the carpenter trade, serving for three years as an apprentice with Hurd, Warner & Company, Architects and Builders.
-John and Lena Gladwish’s first child, Charles, was born the following year, in 1860.
+John (pictured left) and Lena Gladwish’s first child, Charles, was born the following year, in 1860.

 The Liggetts lived in Illinois during the Civil War when the state sent 259,092 men to the cause.
 James Liggett’s son, Martin, and possibly, Thomas, fought for the Union.
 Son-in-law, John Gladwish enlisted when the war began, on October 4th, 1861, in Co.
 D, 3rd Regiment of the Missouri Volunteers.
 The following January, John was appointed to the position of Second Sergeant and later promoted to First Sergeant of Company D. He served his country three years and eighteen days.
-On October 22, 1864, he was mustered out at St. Louis, Mo., receiving an honorable discharge from the army of the U.S.A.
+On October 22, 1864, he was mustered out at the St. Louis, Mo., receiving an honorable discharge from the army of the U.S.A.
 From St. Louis he returned home to his wife, Lena.

 In 1865, when the Civil War ended and after President Lincoln was assassinated, a second son, named for James M. Liggett, was born to John and Lena Gladwish.
 This same year, two other children of James Liggett: Elizabeth and George, had a double wedding on September 20, 1865.
 Elizabeth married Jacob Leibee and George married Georgianna Phelps.